 I strongly recommend renting a car in Sardinia to get around.
-There is really no better way.
+Driving in Sardinia is the best way to get around.
 Public transport is sparse, and the best way to see the island is to tour it by car so you can take in all the nature – and see as many beaches as possible.

-Mari Pintou is a must when you visit Sardinia.
+Mari Pintou is a must visit, and is easily one of the most beautiful and best beaches in Sardinia.
 It’s also located in the south of the island, but it is east of Cagliari and also within striking distance of the city.

 We used Dorgali as a jumping off point to explore the beaches on the east coast of the island which are only accessible by boat – and preferably by speed boat 😉

 There are tons of speedboat operators near Dorgali you can book a whole day trip with which can take you up and down the coast to admire the impressive cliffs dropping down into the water, the blue grottos, and beaches which you can’t reach by land.
 If you visit Sardinia, these tours are a must do – if you don’t go, you won’t experience the full beauty of the island.

 Dorgali and its beaches were some of the best places we visited during our time in Sardinia.
 The water and beaches were all so gorgeous.

 Visit Sardinia to see the bluest of blue at La Maddalena Archipelago – North Sardinia

 In the north of the island a short drive from the port of Olbia lies La Maddalena Archipelago.
 If you thought the water looked clear in photos above, then strap yourself in, because La Maddalena boasts even clearer waters.
 Although there isn’t much to do besides admire the water and go for a swim, it’s a great stop during your trip.
 You can snorkel – but you won’t see much.
 Just book a boat tour and enjoy the clear waters – what more do you need to do on vacation?